 When do I use an N95 respirator?

-N95/P2 respirators are only required when working with a person whose status is COVID-19 suspected, probable or confirmed, to filter small particles produced during aerosol generating procedures (AGP).
+N95/P2 respirators are only required when working with a person who is aconfirmed (or probable) case of COVID-19.
+This respirator filters small particles produced during aerosol generating procedures.

 How do masks affect the transmission of COVID-19?

 We have created a document that discusses this in detail – see Transmission of COVID-19 and the role of face masks in health settings.

 What if my practice doesn't have a single room to see a patient with symptoms consistent with COVID-19?